SerhiiHats/SerhiiHats/README.md

-- 👋 Hi, I’m @SerhiiHats
+- 👋 Hi, I’m Serhii Hats
 - 👀 I’m interested in learning Java
 - 🌱 I’m currently learning CyberBionic Systematics Education System on Java course
 - 💞️ I’m looking to collaborate on learning Java and work in the future